-The PTE speaking and writing tests are one of the more important and complex exams that test your skills.
-Uniquely, these two tests are coupled together, the only ones of the PTE assessments that are.
+The PTE speaking and writing tests are one of the more critical and complex exams that test your skills.
+Uniquely, these two tests are coupled together, the only ones of the PTE assessments.

 The exams will be in the order of the speaking module, then followed by the writing exam.
 They are used together to test your greater comprehension, summary, and communication skills.
-As a result, the PTE speaking and writing guides can be the more stressful out of all of the PTE exams that you will face.
+As a result, the PTE speaking and writing guides can be the most stressful of all of the PTE exams you will face.

-This guide is designed to help you understand and introduce you to the methodology and the complexity of both the PTE speaking and writing tests.
-It is hoped that, after reading through this guide, you will not be just better informed, but in a better position to prepare for the exams themselves.
+This guide is designed to help you understand and introduce the methodology and the complexity of the PTE speaking and writing tests.
+After reading through this guide, it is hoped that you will not be just better informed but in a better position to prepare for the exams themselves.

-We will also be providing you with some examples of what to expect during the exams, as well as a few nuances of the tests that will help you to not be surprised when you do face the tests.
+We will also be providing some examples of what to expect during the exams, as well as a few nuances of the tests that will help you not be surprised when you face the examinations.

-We will be discussing both the PTE writing and speaking tests as, apart from just being part of the same module, they are also intrinsically linked to one another.
-Being prepared for both will allow you to tackle the assessments with greater confidence in what to expect and how to complete them to the best of your ability.
+We will be discussing the PTE writing and speaking tests as, apart from just being part of the same module, they are also intrinsically linked.
+Preparing for both will allow you to tackle the assessments with greater confidence in what to expect and how to complete them to the best of your ability.

-Both the PTE speaking and writing tests are purely styled to focus on your comprehension and summarization skills.
-On top of that, the greater assessment is on your communication skills and will look at examining your grammar, spelling, pronunciation, and the structure of your sentences.
+The PTE speaking and writing tests are purely styled to focus on your comprehension and summarization skills.
+On top of that, the more excellent assessment is on your communication skills and will examine your grammar, spelling, pronunciation, and the structure of your sentences.

-This will be done by getting you to speak and write about a range of topics, given pre-set examples based on the greater PTE module.
-These subjects, similarly to other PTE tests, range from socio-economic topics to political discussion, and even culturally sensitive topics that are in common debate in this day and age.
+This will be done by getting you to speak and write about a range of topics, given pre-set examples based on the more excellent PTE module.
+These subjects, similarly to other PTE tests, range from socio-economic issues to political discussion and even culturally sensitive issues in the common debate today.

-As a result, and given that the test focuses both on your speaking and writing, the topics will be numerous and various and will include considerably more complex subjects than other PTE tests.
+As a result, given that the test focuses both on your speaking and writing, the topics will be numerous and various.
+They will include considerably more complex subjects than other PTE tests.